-A cough is a messenger of doom to some and a mere annoyance to others.
-But why do we cough?
+Why do we cough?
+This explosive exhalation is a messenger of doom to some and a mere annoyance to others.
 We answer this and other questions about coughing.

 RELATED: How To Describe A Cough?

 Our incredible bodies are a complex system of actions and reactions which scientists have yet to comprehend.
 One of these fascinating reactions is coughing.
 But have you ever wondered about the reasons for, and the mechanics behind this somewhat odd behavior?

 COVID-19 has thrust the little cough into the spotlight.
 As the world’s best minds try to unpack and dissect this phenomenon, we wonder: Is coughing always a bad thing?